PhD in Kinesiology and Nutrition

 To that end, the program has three goals:

-1. Train students in specific areas of Kinesiology and Nutrition, leading to an in-depth theoretical understanding and practical application of the relevant conceptual frameworks and experimental approaches.
+1. Train students in specific areas of kinesiology and nutrition, leading to an in-depth theoretical understanding and practical application of the relevant conceptual frameworks and experimental approaches.

 2. Provide training in quantitative and qualitative research methods, as appropriate to each student’s area of investigation.